clearcare/django-rest-framework-drilldown/README.rst

 * Specify fields to include, including "drilldown" fields:
     ``/invoices/?fields=id,client.profile.first_name,client.profile.last_name``

-    (invoices showing just the invoice ID and the client's first and last name)
+    Returns invoices showing just the invoice ID and the client's first and last name.

 * Filter on fields:
     ``/invoices/?total__gte=100&salesperson.last_name__iexact=smith``

-    (invoices where total >= $100 and salesperson is "Smith")
+    Lists invoices where total >= $100 and salesperson is "Smith".

 * Use the 'ALL' keyword to return all fields in an object:
     ``/invoices/?fields=salesperson.ALL``

-    (list the salesperson for each invoice; will display all salesperson fields EXCEPT commission_pct which is in the "hide" list in the API above)
+    Lists the salesperson for each invoice; will display all salesperson fields EXCEPT commission_pct which is in the "hide" list in the API above.

 * Use order_by, including - sign for reverse:
     ``/invoices/?order_by=client.profile.last_name,-amount``

-    (invoices ordered by associated client's last name, from highest to lowest amount)
+    Returns invoices ordered by associated client's last name, from highest to lowest amount.

 Total number of results for each query (before applying limit and offset) are returned in a custom header code:
     ``X-Total-Count: 2034``